devstaff-crete/DevStaff-Heraklion/jobs/README.md

 **Role Summary**
  The ideal candidate will design and maintain code using WordPress and WooCommerce.
  As it is a senior position, we will be relying on your individual expertise to recommend improvements/strategies to help us enhance our sites and web applications as we move into the future.

-**Key Accountabilities**

-* 3+ years of experience working with Opencart, Woocommerce, Expression Engine or any other ecommerce platform
-* Build responsive websites/eshops within open and custom CMSs
-* Provide maintenance and upkeep to legacy sites and client programs
-* Ensure code quality through testing and debugging
-* Use of HTML, php, JavaScript, CSS
-* Integrate commerce application with backend systems using a variety of technologies (i.e. messaging, web services, REST APIs.
-* Apply knowledge of industry trends and developments to improve service to our clients
-* Minimun three year's experience is similar position
-* Bachelor's degree in computer science or related field.
-* In house position.

-**The Benefits**

-* Α fun, friedly environment that will allow you to be your best with a great company culture.
-* Laptop and equipment of employee’s choice
-* Education Included: we cover the cost of any educational needs ( courses , books and seminars)

 [Read more & Apply here](https://www.digitalbird.gr/eukairies-karieras/#apply)